shkutkov/SMGenerator/README.md

 ## Overview

-As you might know Objecteve-C doesn't support [generators](http://en.wikipedia.org/wiki/Generator_(computer_science)) natively, but they may be useful to express some ideas.
+As you might know Objective-C doesn't support [generators](http://en.wikipedia.org/wiki/Generator_(computer_science)) natively, but they may be useful to express some ideas.
 For example Python has such support and sometimes they are used [very intensively](http://www.dabeaz.com/generators/).
 The simplest generator that make any sense in Python looks like this:

 ```python
 def countfrom(n):